From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Methods

 For identified void galaxies from the initial data, we employed the void finder algorithm introduced by \citet{aikio1998simple} (subsequently referred to as the AM algorithm), which has been enhanced to a three-dimensional version \citep{tavasoli2013challenge}.
 The AM void finder algorithm identifies under-dense regions in galaxy surveys or cosmological simulations.
 The method begins by discretizing the spatial distribution of galaxies into a 3D grid, where each cell’s density is estimated using a kernel-based approach or by counting nearby galaxies.
 Regions with densities below a specified threshold are flagged as potential void candidates.
 Adjacent low-density cells are grouped using a friends-of-friends algorithm, forming connected under-dense structures.
 To refine results, overlapping or proximate voids are merged iteratively, ensuring coherent void boundaries.
 The algorithm applies a minimum size criterion to exclude small, insignificant voids, emphasizing cosmologically relevant structures.
-In particular, it identifies voids larger than 7 Mpc, ensuring the detection of significant under-dense regions in the cosmic web.
+Void identification is performed at $z=0$ using a volume-limited tracer sample of galaxies with stellar mass $M_\star > 10^{8}\,M_\odot$, which serve as tracers of the density field.
+For each identified void, we compute the luminosity density contrast defined as $\delta_v = (\rho_v - \rho_m)/\rho_m$, where $\rho_v$ is the total luminosity of galaxies inside the void divided by its volume, and $\rho_m$ is the mean luminosity density of the tracer sample.
+The effective radius $R_v$ of each void is defined as the radius of a sphere whose volume equals that of the void.
+To avoid spurious detections, we retain only voids with effective radii $R_v > 7\,\mathrm{Mpc}$.
 The method efficiently handles large datasets by prioritizing computational simplicity, making it suitable for cosmological analyses.
 Despite its straightforward design, the Aikio-Mahonen algorithm effectively captures the hierarchical nature of void networks, providing insights into the universe's large-scale structure through tunable parameters like density thresholds and void size limits.
-Our final count of void galaxies with \(\text{SFR} \neq 0\) and stellar masses \(M_\star \geq 10^{8.5} \, M_\odot\) is $\sim 44,980$.
+Our final count of void galaxies with \(\text{SFR} \neq 0\) and stellar masses \(M_\star \geq 10^{8.5} \, M_\odot\) is $\sim 27,867$.

 The distinction between quenched and star-forming galaxies at $z = 0$ is a significant area of research.
 It is often ambiguous and somewhat arbitrary from theoretical and observational perspectives.
 Therefore, in this study, we aim to make a substantial contribution by simultaneously exploring two different classification criteria, the UVJ Diagram and the Specific Star Formation Rate threshold, to differentiate these two populations of galaxies more effectively.